-Commercial water pumps have a wide range of applications, such as pumping water from wells, aquarium filtration work, pond filtration tasks, water cooling and fuel injection in the automotive industry, oil and gas pumping or operating cooling towers in the energy industry, and so on.
+A commercial water pump has a wide range of applications, such as pumping water from wells, aquarium filtration work, pond filtration tasks, water cooling and fuel injection in the automotive industry, oil and gas pumping or operating cooling towers in the energy industry and so on.
 In the world of machine tools, pumps are mainly used to transfer cutting fluids, coolants, etc. Therefore, when a manufacturer produces a machine tool, the pump is considered to be an essential component of the machine tool, not an optional component.
 The density of coolant and cutting fluid are the key factors for selecting a commercial water pump.
 Understanding the elements will help users make the right purchase decisions.

-Commercial water pumps can also be classified by their discharge way into positive displacement pumps, impulse pumps, velocity pumps, gravity pumps, steam pumps, and valve-less pumps.
-Besides, there are two basic types of pumps, that is, positive displacement and centrifugal.
+Commercial water pumps can also be classified by their ways of discharge, such positive displacement pumps, impulse pumps, velocity pumps, gravity pumps, steam pumps, and valve-less pumps.
+That said, they are essentially categorized as two types of pumps: the positive displacement and centrifugal pumps.

-The positive displacement pump can produce the same flow rate at a given speed, regardless of the discharge pressure, that is, the positive displacement pump is a constant flow mechanism.
+The positive displacement pump can produce the same flow rate at a given speed regardless of the discharge pressure.
+The positive displacement pump is a constant flow mechanism.
 However, as the pressure increases, the internal leakage will increase slightly, thus preventing a truly constant flow.

 Since the positive displacement pump does not have a shutoff head like a centrifugal pump, the positive displacement pump cannot work against the closed valve on the discharge side of the pump.
 The positive displacement pump continues to operate to generate flow, but the pressure in the discharge pipe continues to increase until the pipe bursts, severely damaging the pump.

 For safety reasons, pump manufacturers will install a safety valve on the discharge side of the positive displacement pump.
-This valve can be installed either internal or external.
+This valve can be installed either internally or externally.

 In addition, with specific regard to the rotating components of the commercial water pump, the number of impellers determines the working mode of the pump and the liquid intensity.
-If for example, there is a pump that contains only one revolving impeller, it is called a single-stage pump.
-If a pump contains two or more revolving impellers, it is called a double- or multi-stage pump.
+For example, if there is a pump that contains only one rotating impeller, it is referred to as the single-stage pump.
+If a pump contains two or more rotating impellers, it is referred to as the double- or multi-stage pump.

-Although the structure of the pump is simpler and easier to build than other mechanical parts in the machine tool field, the real difference in pump production technology lies in accuracy, durability and user-friendly maintenance design to ensure the output quality and operation of the pump.
+Although the structure of the pump is relatively simpler than that of other mechanical parts in the machine tool field, the real difference in pump production technology lies in accuracy, durability and user-friendly maintenance design to ensure the output quality and operation of the pump.

 MTS Exhibition includes manufacturers from around the world.
 Send us a message with your requirements and our MTS Experts will happily help you with your questions.